Texas wildfire forces residents to evacuate as dozens of firefighters are deployed - KTVZ

 Bastrop County is located about 30 miles southeast of Austin.

+“The Texas Parks and Wildlife Department (TPWD) initiated a prescribed fire at Bastrop State Park that spread beyond the intended fire boundaries,” the department said in a news release.
+“The cause of that spread is unknown at this time.”

+Prescribed burns are used to prevent wildfires by reducing fuel loads, and they also help manage the forest, TPWD explained.

-Bastrop County Judge Paul Pape said Tuesday the fire appears to have started as a prescribed burn that was set to cover 150 acres, according to CNN affiliate KEYE-TV.
-“The rest of them were burned as apparently that controlled fire got out of it’s boundaries.
+Bastrop County Judge Paul Pape said Tuesday the prescribed burn was set to cover 150 acres, according to CNN affiliate KEYE-TV.

 “Today has been a day that is typical for this time of year in this part of Texas, and it’s not unusual for us to see some changing weather conditions as the day progresses and that may be what has happened today,” Pape said.